Scandinavian Peninsula: Political development

 Although the Nordic countries look back on more than 1,000 years of history as distinct political entities, the international boundaries came late and emerged gradually.
 It was not until the middle of the 17th century that Sweden had a secure outlet on the Kattegat and control of the south Baltic coast.
-The Swedish and Norwegian boundaries were finally agreed and marked out in 1751.
+The Swedish and Norwegian boundaries were agreed and marked out in 1751.
 The Finnish-Norwegian border on the peninsula was established after extensive negotiation in 1809, and the common Norwegian-Russian districts were not partitioned until 1826.
 Even then the borders were still fluid, with Finland gaining access to the Barents Sea in 1920, but ceding this territory to the Soviet Union in 1944.

 Denmark, Sweden and the Russian Empire dominated the political relationships on the Scandinavian Peninsula for centuries, with Iceland, Finland and Norway only gaining their full independence during the 20th century.
 The Kingdom of Norway – long held in personal union by Denmark – fell to Sweden after the Napoleonic Wars and only attained full independence in 1905.

 Having been an autonomous grand duchy within the Russian Empire since 1809, Finland declared independence during the Soviet revolution of Russia in 1917.
 Iceland declared its independence from Denmark in 1944, while Denmark was under the occupation of Nazi Germany.
 Iceland was encouraged to do this by the British and American armed forces that were defending Iceland from Nazi invasion.

 The Wehrmacht invaded Norway in 1940 and the German Army occupied all of Norway until May 1945.
 With the acquiescence of the Kingdom of Sweden, German troops moved from northern Norway, across northern Sweden, into Finland, which had become an ally of Nazi Germany.
-Then, in the spring of 1941, the German Army and the Finnish Army invaded the Soviet Union together.
+In the spring of 1941, the German Army and the Finnish Army invaded the Soviet Union together.
 The Republic of Finland had a grievance against the Soviet Union because the Red Army had invaded southeastern Finland in the Winter War (1939–40) and had taken a large area of territory away from Finland.

 Sweden remained a neutral country during the First World War, the Korean War and the Cold War.

 In 1945, Norway, Denmark and Iceland were founding members of the United Nations.
 Sweden joined the U.N. soon after.
 Finland joined during the 1950s.
-The first Secretary General of the United Nations, Trygve Lie, was a Norwegian citizen.
+The first Secretary-General of the United Nations, Trygve Lie, was a Norwegian citizen.
 The second Secretary General of the United Nations, Dag Hammarskjöld, was a Swedish citizen.
 Thus the people of the Scandinavian Peninsula had a strong influence in international affairs during the 20th century.

-In 1949, Norway, Denmark and Iceland became founding members of the North Atlantic Treaty Organisation for their defence against East Germany, the Soviet Union and all other potential invaders.
+In 1949, Norway, Denmark and Iceland became founding members of NATO for their defence against East Germany, the Soviet Union and all other potential invaders.
 Finland later joined NATO in 2023, and Sweden in 2024, in response to the 2022 Russian invasion of Ukraine.

 Sweden and Finland joined the European Union in 1995.
-Norway, however, remains outside the Union.
+Norway remains outside the Union.